To improve the health of populations affected by humanitarian crises.

-To improve health and health equity in crises-affected countries working in partnership to achieve excellence in public health research, education, and translation of knowledge into policy and practice.
+To advance health and health equity in crises-affected countries through research, education, and translation of knowledge into policy and practice.

-With over a hundred members across LSHTM and keen student volunteers, the Crisis Centre provides:
+With over 200 members across LSHTM and keen student volunteers, the Crisis Centre provides:

 - interdisciplinary research around many aspects of health in humanitarian crises

-- pathways for LSHTM Master’s students to get involved in humanitarian crises research
+- pathways for LSHTM students to get involved in humanitarian crises research

 Outreach, engagement, and training by the Crisis Centre includes:

 - supporting the development of teaching on health and crises through face-to-face, online modules and short courses